 We’ve had a series of snow days here, so it was time to get out the craft stuff!
 I’ve been wanting to teach my boys how to sew buttons (yes, we’re raising little Renaissance Men here!).
-So when the chance came to partner with Oriental Trading to do a project with their drawstring bags, I knew the perfect project!
+So when the chance came to partner with Oriental Trading to do a drawstring bags project, I had the perfect idea!

 Simple Button Sewing with Drawstring Bags Project